 Training through Peri-menopause

-The transition from our menstruating years into our menopausal years can wreak havoc on our bodies, bringing with it a whole host of unpleasant and unwanted symptoms.
-The more we understand about the causes of these symptoms, the clearer it becomes that we need to adapt our training and work with our physiology in order to maximise our wellness and performance.
+The transition from our menstruating years into our menopausal years can bring a whole host of uncomfotable symptoms.
+The more we understand what’s happening in our bodies, the clearer it becomes that we need to adapt our training to work with our physiology - not against it - to maximise wellness and performance.

-Exercise can have a hugely powerful impact during the perimenopausal years, but there are certain essential components to include in your training to ensure that you get the best results:
+Exercise can have a hugely positive impact during the perimenopausal years, but there are a few essential components to include in your training to get the best results for you.

 Why?